jup-ag/space-station/docs/3-limit-order/1-limit-order-api.md

 import { Wallet } from "@project-serum/anchor";
 import bs58 from "bs58";

-// It is recommended that you use your own RPC endpoint.
-// This RPC endpoint is only for demonstration purposes so that this example will run. const connection = new Connection( "https://neat-hidden-sanctuary.solana-mainnet.discover.quiknode.pro/2af5315d336f9ae920028bbb90a73b724dc1bbed/" );
+// This RPC endpoint is only for demonstration purposes so it may not work. const connection = new Connection( "https://neat-hidden-sanctuary.solana-mainnet.discover.quiknode.pro/2af5315d336f9ae920028bbb90a73b724dc1bbed/" );